-Richard Bland College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate degree.
+Richard Bland College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) to award the associate of arts and associate of science degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Richard Bland College.

 What Accreditation Means

 Accreditation by SACSCOC means that Richard Bland College of William and Mary:

 - Has a mission appropriate to higher education,

 - Has resources, programs, and services sufficient to accomplish and sustain the mission, and

 - Maintains clearly specified educational objectives that are consistent with its mission and appropriate to the degrees it offers, and that indicate whether it is successful in achieving its stated objectives.